insilmaril/vym/README-layout.md

         - absolute position for MapCenters for COntainers

     - moving and tmp linked:
-      Target destinations then  should offer
-      - a link point to draw the start of the tmp link
-      - an abs Pos to the tmpParentContainer
-      - information where the moved container should be moved, e.g. to the left or the right of the link point ("Orientation")
       - maybe also information about rotation of tmp child

       The tmpParentContainer needs to be positioned based on link point and